MicrosoftDocs/azure-dev-docs/articles/ai/get-started-multi-agents.md

 ### Examine the agent workflow progress and results

 1. The right-side panel displays the workflow progress and the results of each agent.
-Examine each agent's results by selecting it.
+Examine each agent's results.

     :::image type="content" source="./media/get-started-multiagents/show-workflow-progress.png" lightbox="./media/get-started-multiagents/show-workflow-progress.png" alt-text="Screenshot of the Contoso Creative Writer app that shows the agent and task workflow progress in the panel on the right side of the page.":::